 Time for new horizons: the American Steve Fossett set a new world record for a non-stop flight over a distance of 42,467 kilometres.
 But he was not the only one to think a step further than others in terms of mobility.

 The smart fortwo electric drive celebrated its world premiere at the British International Motor Show in London.
 Back then it was called smart fortwo ev for "electric vehicle".
-With the 30 kW/41 hp electric motor and the ZEBRA high-energy battery, the smart fortwo ev achieved a range of 110 km with one battery charge and a top speed of 120 km/h.
-The battery was designed for at least 1000 charging cycles and ten years.
+With the 30 kW / 41 hp electric motor and the ZEBRA high-energy battery, the smart fortwo ev attains a range of 110 km with one battery charge and a top speed of 120 km/h.
+The battery is designed for a service life of at least 1000 charging cycles or ten years.

 The top 100.